localrelayer/localrelayer/ui/README.md

 # Local Relayer UI

 ## State architecture
-This architecure based on [redux documentation](http://redux.js.org/), so for deeply understanding just read it.
+This architecure based on [redux](http://redux.js.org/), so for deeply understanding just read it.

 #### To keep clean project's architecture, use these principles:
 * [Data normalizing](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) is the most important thing that you have to use.